-In 1999, after writing two novels and numerous short stories, and after publishing articles in newspapers and magazines, I began to discover the impossibility of penetrating the phalanx of literary agents engaged by publishing houses whose role, it seems, is to sacrifice good literature in favor of finding the next sensational blockbuster.
+In 1999, after writing two novels and numerous short stories, and after publishing articles in newspapers and magazines, I began to discover the impossibility of penetrating the phalanx of literary agents engaged by publishing houses — agents whose role, it seems, is to sacrifice good literature in favor of finding the next short but sensational blockbuster.

-Since I was engaged in a paying vocation at that time, I set Fire, Wind & Yesterday aside and waited more than ten years before preparing it for publication at Amazon.com.
+Since I was engaged in a paying vocation at that time, I set Fire, Wind & Yesterday aside and waited more than ten years before preparing it for Amazon.com.
 Since then, DamnYankee.com has evolved into the site you are visiting now.
-I have chosen to continue with Amazon as the publisher of my subsequent books.
+I have chosen to continue with Amazon as the distributor of my subsequent books.

-I will scrounge my archives for missing pieces and add them into the collection here.
+I will scrounge my archives for missing pieces and add them to the appropriate sections here until my eyesight fails me.
 There is no theme to the collection.
 It includes fiction and non-fiction, pieces for adults and juveniles if it can be classified at all, and the sequence of its appearance here will depend on my whim.

-I wrote every bit of what you will see here except for two items of significance which I did not write and they are so identified, Brother Lawrence (The Practice of the Presence of God) and Kate Gardner’s Diary.
-On the home page I also recommend The Narrative of Henry Tufts and have dedicated a paragraph to promoting it.
+I wrote every bit of what you will see here except for Brother Lawrence (The Practice of the Presence of God) and Kate Gardner’s Diary, also the books The Narrative of Henry Tufts and Black Friday – An American Jihad.
+Each of those four is described on a separate page at DamnYankee with links to read or purchase them.
 As for my own work, I hope a few people enjoy it as much as I have enjoyed creating it.